Introduction

 Email Attachments

 Email attachments have been around for decades.
 They represent the most common method used for file sharing.
-At Virginia Tech, there are two mail services that provide the ability to email attachments: Exchange Online and Gmail.
+At Virginia Tech, there are two mail services that provide the ability to email attachments: Exchange Online and Gmail (for alumni and certain retirees only).

 Top of Page